-This routine could be a combination of activities when you feel most relaxed and focused.
+This routine could be a combination of activities when you feel the most relaxed and focused.
 Like taking a bath, jogging, swimming, listening to classic rock, reading, cooking.
 Something that energizes you and de-stresses you.

-This is how my trigger routine looks like —
+Here is my trigger routine —

 1. A run or a one-hour yoga

 2. A hot shower listening to my meditation music

 4. Having breakfast on the balcony while looking at the kites gliding in the sky

 5. Bringing back the ginger chai to my desk as I dive into work and writing.